danktec/whereami/README.md

 # Where Am I?
 whereami is a tool which answers the question of where a system is located on Earth.
-Or on another planet, or space, as long as the system can reach other systems with ICMP.
+Or on another planet, or space, as long as the system can reach other systems with ICMP or HTTP.

 ## How does it work?
 whereami uses Ping / ICMP Echo Requests and a list of KNOWN systems to approximately